kosmikgirl/lit-scaffold-sass/docs/template-generation.md

 # Template generation

-This scaffold is using [plop](https://plopjs.com/) as a template generator.
+This scaffold uses [plop](https://plopjs.com/) as a template generator.

 ## Running generator

-Run `npm run plop` to run the generator.
-After that follow the prompts to generate a new template.
+Run `npm run plop` and follow the prompts to generate a new template.

-There are 3 standard templates that can be generated
+You can generate 3 standard templates:

-1. `page`: generates an empty page
+1. `page`: For an empty page
-2. `component`: generates an empty component
+2. `component`: For an empty component
-3. `slice`: generates an empty slice
+3. `slice`: For an empty slice

 ## Adding templates

-To add a custom template please read the documentation on the [website](https://plopjs.com/documentation/#your-first-plopfile).
+To add a custom templates, please read the documentation on their [website](https://plopjs.com/documentation/#your-first-plopfile).